Chen Yi (marshal): People's Republic of China

 Like other Chinese policymakers, Chen viewed the July 1963 Limited Nuclear Test Ban Treaty as demonstrating a US-USSR re-alignment against China.
-Chen described it was "targeted against us."
+Chen described it as "targeted against us."

 During the Cultural Revolution, Chen was one of the most vocal leaders in the February Countercurrent, which criticized the Cultural Revolution for creating social disorder and undermining China's leadership.
-As a result, he was required to request a leave of absence and undertake self-criticism, but he was never dismissed, so Zhou Enlai performed the duties of foreign minister in his place.
+As a result, he was required to request a leave of absence and undertake self-criticism, but he was never dismissed, so Zhou Enlai performed the duties of Foreign Minister in his place.

 Addressing China's support for revolution in the context of principles of self-reliance, Chen stated in 1963 that "China will support revolutions both morally and politically.
 We are Marxists.
-We must support them ...
+We must support them...
 But it must be noted, Chinese troops will not cross our borders to advance revolution."

 He was a member of the 8th CPC Politburo from 1956 to 1967 but was not admitted to the 9th Politburo (1969), though he was a member of the 9th CPC Central Committee.

 After Marshal Lin Biao's death in 1971, he was restored to favour, although not to his former power.
+Chen did not enjoy his rehabilitation for long; he was diagnosed with colorectal cancer and died in Beijing on 6 January 1972 at the age of 70.
 Mao Zedong attended Chen's funeral in 1972.
 This was Mao's last public appearance and his first appearance at anyone's funeral during the Cultural Revolution.
+It was also the only time Mao Zedong attended a memorial service for a Party and state leader after the founding of the People's Republic.